carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 simply check to see whether the guarding condition is defined or not.
 If so, the preprocessor can completely ignore the include of the header.

+.. _Parser:

 The Parser Library
 ==================

+This library contains a recursive-descent parser that polls tokens from the preprocessor and notifies a client of the parsing progress.

+Historically, the parser used to talk to an abstract ``Action`` interface that had virtual methods for parse events, for example ``ActOnBinOp()``.
+When Clang grew C++ support, the parser stopped supporting general ``Action`` clients -- it now always talks to the :ref:`Sema` library.
+However, the Parser still accesses AST objects only through opaque types like ``ExprResult`` and ``StmtResult``.
+Only ::ref::`Sema` looks at the AST node contents of these wrappers.

+.. _AST:

 The AST Library
 ===============